 Our identity is uniquely European, yet our coverage is uniquely diverse.
 From our main headquarters in Lyon, France, we run a global newsroom that includes around 400 journalists from 30 different countries.
-Our 12 editions cover European and world news 24/7 in Arabic, English, French, German, Greek, Hungarian, Italian, Persian, Portuguese, Russian, Spanish and Turkish, with bureaus in Brussels, Athens and Budapest, and a network of correspondents in all major European cities, including Berlin, London, Moscow, Paris, and Rome.
+Our 15 languages cover European and world news 24/7 in Arabic, English, French, German, Greek, Hungarian, Italian, Persian, Portuguese, Russian, Spanish and Turkish, with bureaus in Brussels, Athens and Budapest, and a network of correspondents in all major European cities, including Berlin, London, Moscow, Paris, and Rome.

 This multi-language news model enables us to bring truly global perspectives to local audiences, giving them access to new voices and viewpoints in their own language.

 Our diversity extends to our platform: beyond live news, we provide audiences with a wide array of factual programming on business, technology, science, climate, and lifestyle, as well as arts and entertainment, including cinema, travel and culture.